 A&R used to mean The Artist and Repertoire (ARA) department in a record company, responsible for finding and developing upcoming artists, as well as acting as a point of contact for existing ones.
 But the term has expanded considerably in the “new” music industry era.
 These days A&R titles can be found attached to a wide range of music businesses – booking agencies, marketing businesses as well as small indie labels.
 A&R people seek out new talent, and help develop them – these people work closely with the artists throughout recording projects, in conjunction with managers, producers, songwriters and other musicians.

 An essential legal document allowing the temporary importation of equipment to countries without paying customs duty.
-Essential for all international touring acts, as without it you may be hit with thousands of dollars of import tax for whichever country you are travelling in/through.
+Essential for all international touring acts, as without it you may be hit with thousands of dollars of import tax for whichever country you are traveling in/through.
+[LINK]

 Recognising that something is officially noted as having been created or authored by someone.